JamesSample/enviro_mod_notes/README.md

 1. You'll need an up-to-date IPython installation.
 If you don't have one already try [WinPython](http://winpython.sourceforge.net/), which is a comprehensive and portable Python distribution that won't interfere with anything else on your system.<br><br>

-2. Once WinPython is installed, go to one of the notebooks below and download the **.ipynb** file to your computer (the "download" icon is at the top-right of the screen).<br><br>
+2. Once WinPython is installed, go to one of the notebooks above and download the **.ipynb** file to your computer (the "download" icon is at the top-right of the screen).<br><br>

 3. Open the folder containing your WinPython installation and run the **WinPython Command Prompt** (not the normal Windows Command Prompt).<br><br>